-A mixed-effects model was also used to answer this question, but it didn’t fit very well due to the outliers and variability mentioned before.
-However, it was in agreement with the conclusion reached on the basis of the permutation test.

 Comparisons of mean mercury concentrations between caves and bat houses

 In region 3, three of the eight locations from which samples were drawn were manmade structures.
 These include 2 bat houses (at the University of Florida at Gainesville and Suwannee National Wildlife Refuge) and one interstate overpass (I-75 in Florida).
 The populations of bats inhabiting these areas are of different species than are found in the caves; they are predominantly of species TABR and MFT.
 For the purposes of this analysis, we group these structures together and, for simplification, refer to all three locations as “bat houses”.
 Figure 3 shows that in region 3, the mercury concentrations taken from the bat houses were generally somewhat lower than those taken from caves.

 Another permutation test was used to investigate the question of whether the mercury concentrations differ between the bat house and cave-based populations in region 3.
-This test is considering all possible permutations of the 8 locations to the status of “cave” or “bat house”, comparing our actually results to those obtained with the various permutations.
+This test is considering all possible permutations of the 8 locations to the status of “cave” or “bat house”, comparing our actual results to those obtained with the various permutations.
 With no bat houses located outside region 3, we can only consider concentrations from the eight locations sampled in region 3.
 Even though we have 22 measurements in total, the permutation test accommodates the fact that the individual samples are nested within the sampling location (whether cave or bat house).
 This restriction limits the power of our testing procedure.
-The p-value for this test is 0.25, indicating that, based on this study, there is not enough evidence to indicate a significant difference in mean mercury concentration.
+The p-value for this test is 0.25, indicating that, based on this study, there is not enough evidence to indicate a significant difference in mean mercury concentration between bat house and cave populations in region 3.

 Discussion